Franklin stove: Franklin's research and development

 Gauger's book on his innovative fireplace designs was translated into English – Fires Improv'd: Being a New Method of Building Chimneys, So as to Prevent their Smoaking (1715) – by a French immigrant to England, Jean Théophile Desaguliers (1683–1744).
 In a postscript to Desaguliers' book A Course in Experimental Philosophy (1744), Desaguliers again briefly described Gauger's fireplaces and mentioned his own work on the subject.
 Franklin read both of Desaguliers' books and developed his own designs for a stove that could provide more heat with less smoke.

 In 1742, Franklin finished his first design which implemented new scientific concepts about heat which had been developed by the Dutch physician Herman Boerhaave (1668–1738), a proponent of Isaac Newton's ideas.
-He supplied his equipment from a local iron pioneer William Branson from Reading, PA.
+He supplied his equipment from a local iron pioneer William Branson from Reading, Pennsylvania.
 Franklin wanted his stoves to be available to everyone, relishing popular appreciation of his handiwork and eschewing patents.
 This combination of events led to the first Franklin stoves being manufactured by Reading furnaces, which was owned by the local Van Leer family.
 Two years later, Franklin wrote a pamphlet describing his design and how it operated in order to sell his product.
 Around this time, the deputy governor of Pennsylvania, George Thomas, made an offer to Franklin to patent his design, but Franklin never patented any of his designs and inventions.
 He believed "that as we enjoy great advantages from the inventions of others, we should be glad of an opportunity to serve others by any invention of ours, and this we should do freely and generously".
 As a result, many others were able to use Franklin's design and improve it.
 Although his stove was intended to have the double purpose of cooking and heating a room, as time progressed and new stove designs became available, the Franklin stove's main use became to heat a room.
 Many others improved on the Franklin stove design, but to this day, most American fireplaces are box-shaped, similar to the Franklin stove.
 The exception is the Rumford fireplace, developed by Benjamin Thompson.